Williamson County DWI/DUI

 Call (512) 359-3743 or contact us online today for a free consultation to discuss your case.

-What is the Statutory Definition of DWI in Texas?
+What Is the Statutory Definition of DWI in Texas?

 The Texas Transportation Code defines driving while intoxicated (DWI) as driving while: